christianjbrown/php-code-quality-scripts/README.md

 ```

-so that you can just run `composer fix`.
+either way, so that you can just run `composer fix`.

 Consider the same for `php-cs-fix-diff`